Tools to write/translate Braille. Braille is a tactile alphabet/writing system for blind people that also can be described with digits.

 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-Braille translation uses a specific alphabet for visually impaired/blind people, composed of dots suitable for touching with 1 or more fingers.
-Each letter corresponds to a combination of 6 dots (embossed or not).
+Braille code translation uses a specific alphabet for the visually impaired/blind, made up of raised dots suitable for touch with 1 or more fingers.
+Each character therefore corresponds to a combination of 6 points (embossed or not) arranged in two columns of three points each.

 The dots are read in column and are numbered 1-2-3 for the first column and 4-5-6 for the second.